Frequently Asked Questions

 - Is it a good idea to let my pet have at least one litter?

 No, there is no advantage to letting your pet have one litter.
-However there are plenty of advantages to having you pet spayed or neutered.
-These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.
+However there are plenty of advantages to having you pet spayed or neutered early in life.
+These advantages include decreasing the chances of mammary tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the incidence of prostate infections and cancer later in life.
+Spaying and Neutering can also decrease roaming beahavior in male dogs, helps to reduce or prevent urine spraying and marking, may reduce the risk of aggressive behavior in some dogs, and also decreases the surplus of unwanted puppies and kittens.

 - Do you board pets?